 Systemic hormonal products (medications)

 Systemic hormonal products are products that reach concentrations in the bloodstream that can affect the entire body.
-Both estrogen and progesterone formulations are available for use in special situations when treating a perimenopausal woman.
-If a woman has continued ongoing bleeding, she may be treated with these products in order to temporarily control the blood loss.
-In lower doses, they do not suppress ovarian hormone production, and this can result in more problematic symptomatology due to hormonal imbalance.
+Both estrogen and progesterone formulations are available in special situations when treating a perimenopausal woman.
+If a woman has continued ongoing bleeding, she may be treated with these products to temporarily control the blood loss.
+In lower doses, they do not suppress ovarian hormone production, resulting in more problematic symptomatology due to hormonal imbalance.
 Estrogen and progesterone may be taken in pill form or they may be administered transdermally (through the skin) in patches or creams.

 Topical vaginal estrogen